Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 The application is divided into 7 main classes.

 * `PortfolioDataAdapter.cs`: this is a C#/.NET porting of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
 It inherits from the `IDataProvider` interface and calls back Lightstreamer through the `IItemEventListener` interface.
 Use it as a starting point to implement your custom data adapter in case of `COMMAND` mode subscription.
 * `PortfolioBasedProvider.cs`: this is a C#/.NET porting of the Metadata Adapter in [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
 It inherits from the `LiteralBasedProvider`, which is enough for all demo clients.
-In addition, it implements the `NotifyUserMessage` method, in order to handle `sendMessage` requests from the Portfolio Demo client.
-This allows the Portfolio Demo client to use `sendMessage` in order to submit buy/sell orders to the (simulated) portfolio feed used by the Portfolio Data Adapter.
+In addition, it implements the `NotifyUserMessage` method, to handle `sendMessage` requests from the Portfolio Demo client.
+This allows the Portfolio Demo client to use `sendMessage` to submit buy/sell orders to the (simulated) portfolio feed used by the Portfolio Data Adapter.
 * `LiteralBasedProvider.cs`: this is a C#/.NET implementation of the `LiteralBasedProvider` Metadata Adapter in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
 It inherits from the `IMetadataProvider` interface.
 It can be used as a starting point to implement your custom metadata adapter.
 * `PortfolioFeed.cs`: used to receive data from the simulated portfolio feed in an asynchronous way.
 * `NotificationQueue.cs`: used to provide an executor of tasks in a single dedicated thread.